wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 <tbody>
 <tr>
 <td markdown="span">`isAlertOpened`</td>
-<td markdown="span"> Includes the contents of the section only if the alert is firing.
+<td markdown="span"> Includes the contents of the section only if the alert has transitioned from checking to firing.
 </td>
 </tr>
 <tr>
 <td markdown="span">`isAlertUpdated`</td>
-<td markdown="span"> Includes the contents of the section only if the alert is updated.
+<td markdown="span"> Includes the contents of the section only if the alert is updated - that is, if the alert continues firing while an individual time series changes from recovered to failing, or from failing to recovered.
 </td>
 </tr>
 <tr>
 <td markdown="span">`isAlertResolved`</td>
-<td markdown="span"> Includes the contents of the section only if the alert is resolved.
+<td markdown="span"> Includes the contents of the section only if the alert is fully resolved, and so has transitioned from firing to checking.
 </td>
 </tr>
 <tr>